Table of Contents

 Hard Disk Drives (HDD)

-It is pretty familiar and common form of storage in laptops.
+It is a pretty familiar and common form of storage in laptops.
 It is the main plus largest data storage hardware device in computers and laptops.
-The operating system, software and many other files are stored here.
+The operating system, software, and many other files are stored here.

 It is preferred due to its capacity and cheap cost as compared to primary storage (RAM).
-These are the faster spinning drives and their larger capacity tends to perform better while keep price in mind.
+These are the faster spinning drives and their larger capacity tends to perform better while keeping the price in mind.

 How HDD works

-Hard drive keeps a hold on data even though if system is powered off (unlike RAM).
-This is the reason when you restart a system, kernal loads OS files from HDD to RAM and make data accessible to user.
+A hard drive keeps a hold on data even if the system is powered off (unlike RAM).
+This is the reason when you restart a system, the kernel loads OS files from HDD to RAM and makes data accessible to the user.

-On hard drive track, there are sectors which are stored on rotating platters.
-These platters have magnetic heads which helps in reading and writing of data to drive.
+On the hard drive track, there are sectors that are stored on rotating platters.
+These platters have magnetic heads which help in reading and writing data to drive.

 Solid State Drives(SSD)

-If you are looking for modern and latest technology, Solid state drives are the best and upgraded form of storage, designed to replace Hard drives.
+If you are looking for the modern and latest technology, Solid-state drives are the best and upgraded form of storage, designed to replace Hard drives.

 Working of SSD

-It uses a series of flash memory modules to store data without any moving parts and information are stored in microchips.
+It uses a series of flash memory modules to store data without any moving parts and information is stored in microchips.

 It is just a card rather than a standard 2.5” size drive.
-These are more faster in performance, have high price and more capacity.
+These are faster in performance, have a high price,s and have more capacity.
 Sometimes, to increase overall performance it is used as a form of caching and is available only in Intel-based desktops and 1st Smart Response Technology.

-SSD are made-up of semiconductors and Its primary storage medium is through semiconductors rather than magnetic media such as hard drives.
+SSDs are made-up of semiconductors and Their primary storage medium is through semiconductors rather than magnetic media such as hard drives.

-Is just like a form of flash memory drives that we use to plug in USB port, so it is also termed as flash drive.
-This is partially true because both the SSD and USB flash drives works similarly and uses the same type of non-volatile memory chips which keeps information even when they have no power.
+Is just like a form of flash memory drives that we use to plug in a USB port, so it is also termed a flash drive.
+This is partially true because both the SSD and USB flash drive works similarly and use the same type of non-volatile memory chips which keep information even when they have no power.

-The only difference between the two are that USB is external and SSD are internally designed.
+The only difference between the two is that the USB is external and SSD is internally designed.

 Why SSD is preferable: